 Design management is the process of documenting site evaluation outcomes, both office and field-based (Figure 1).
 Proper design management is important to ensure the correct plots are sampled to maintain the statistical validity of your sample design and the subsequent inferences drawn from collected data.
-As part of design management, site evaluation is the more granular process, determining whether a site meets the definition of the target population, documenting the route used to access the point coordinates, and creating a preliminary sampling plan.
+As part of design management, site evaluation is an extensive process.
+Site evaluation includes determining whether a site meets the definition of the target population, documenting the route and permissions used to access the point coordinates, and creating a preliminary sampling plan.
 Design management and site evaluation begin prior to the start of the field season and continue until the desired sample size is met for the entire sample design.